mtsmn/IoT/devices/mqtt.md

 ### Quality of service levels and clean session

-Managed devices can publish messages that have a quality of service (QoS) level of 0 or 1.
+Managed devices can publish messages that have a quality of service (QoS) level of 0, 1, or 2.

 Messages with QoS=0 can be discarded and do not persist after the messaging server is restarted.
 Messages with QoS=1 can be queued and do persist after the messaging server is restarted.
 The durability of the subscription determines whether a request is queued.
 The ``cleansession`` parameter of the connection that made the subscription determines the durability of the subscription.
+Devices can publish messages at QoS2, but the device management server publishes and subscribes at QoS1, so the response messages are only QoS1.

 {{site.data.keyword.iot_short_notm}} publishes requests that have a QoS level of 1 to support queuing of messages.
 To queue messages that are sent while a managed device is not connected, configure the device not to use clean sessions by setting the ``cleansession`` parameter to false.